Lehigh Valley: Economy

 The Lehigh Valley's economy has been known historically and globally for its leadership throughout the 19th and 20th centuries in heavy manufacturing.
 Beginning in the 1980s, however, the region's manufacturing sector declined rapidly as a result of foreign competition, trade practices, operational costs, regulations, and other factors.
-The most prominent example was the plight of Bethlehem Steel, once the nation's second largest manufacturer of steel.
-Headquartered in Bethlehem, Pennsylvania, Bethlehem Steel suspended most of its operations in the early 1980s and ultimately declared bankruptcy in 2001 and was dissolved in 2003.
+The most prominent example was the plight of Bethlehem Steel, the world's second-largest manufacturer of steel for much of the 20th century.
+Headquartered in Bethlehem, Bethlehem Steel abruptly suspended most of its operations in the early 1980s, declared bankruptcy in 2001, and was dissolved in 2003.

-Since the late 20th century, the Lehigh Valley has begun to recover from the loss of its once powerful manufacturing base and other industry sectors have emerged in the region, providing a more diversified regional economy.
-As of 2020, the Valley's top five industries were: 1.) finance, 2.) manufacturing, 3.) health care and education, 4.) professional and business services, and 5.) information.
+Since the late 20th century, the Lehigh Valley has recovered and evolved substantially from the loss of its once powerful manufacturing and steel production base with other industry sectors having emerged in the region, providing a much more diversified regional economy.
+The region has frequently been cited and heralded nationally as a rust belt success story for this dramatic revitalization.
+Site Selection magazine has named the Lehigh Valley one of the top 5 best performing mid-sized markets in the country repeatedly since at least 2014 and the top performing mid-sized market in the country as 2023.

+As of 2020, the Valley's top five industries were finance, manufacturing, health care and education, professional and business services, and information.
 Other major industry sectors in the area include transportation, retail trade, and restaurants and hospitality.
-As of 2020, the Lehigh Valley's total gross domestic product was $42.9 billion.
+In 2023, the Lehigh Valley's total gross domestic product was $55.7 billion.
+The Lehigh Valley boasts a workforce of over 365,900 people residing within the region and over 1.7M people residing within a one-hour commute of the region as of 2023.